ehmicky/autoserver/docs/functions.md

 }
 ```

-Client parameters will be available using the
+Client-specific variables will be available using the
 [function variable](#variables) `params` as an object.

 They can also be set using the